 - assessment of the relative hardship to the parties reveals that greater harm will occur if a stay is not granted than if it is granted.

 Is an Appeal Right For You?

 Deciding to appeal a court’s decision can mean that you will face even more stress, confusion, and costs along the way.
 However, if you are unable to move forward due to the conditions of your divorce, it might be the right time to appeal.
-Let our Minneapolis divorce lawyers determine if appealing is right for you.
-We can provide you with information regarding the process and all of the the costs you need to consider.
+Let US divorce lawyers determine if appealing is right for you.
+Lawyers can provide you with information regarding the process and all of the the costs you need to consider.